openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 17: Back Unit Role

 Selected Back Unit Role
-Configures the Role of the Back Unit, which dictates what Local functionality controls it.
-Valid configuration values are:
-0 - The Thermostat will control the Back Unit (if the back unit is a dimmer, then this value has no effect as Thermostats requires a local relay for local control)

-1 - The Light Control feature (buttons) will control the Back Unit.
-2 - Disconnected mode means the Back Unit is not controlled by any local UI or features, and can only be controlled via Z-Wave End-Point 1 (or the Root Device).
+<p&gtConfigures the Role of the Back Unit, which dictates what Local functionality controls it.
+Valid configuration values are:<br /&gt0 - The Thermostat will control the Back Unit (if the back unit is a dimmer, then this value has no effect as Thermostats requires a local relay for local control)</p&gt <p&gt1 - The Light Control feature (buttons) will control the Back Unit.<br /&gt2 - Disconnected mode means the Back Unit is not controlled by any local UI or features, and can only be controlled via Z-Wave End-Point 1 (or the Root Device).</p&gt
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```1```.